AndrewCouncil/AndrewCouncil.github.io/content/posts/efficient_terminal_tools/index.md

 - There is a first-class `filesize` datatype, which we convert a string to and sort by.
 I don't even want to know the crazy scripting it would take to properly compare mega**bits** with kilo**bytes** without this.
 - The biggest selling point for me: _I didn't have to look up anything._ No googling.
 No reading manpages. `nu` has a very high skill floor, and it can become very powerful if you take the time to read through the [excellent Nushell Book](https://www.nushell.sh/book/).

+## Honorable Mentions

+These tools are more niche, but they come very in handy when certain tasks are needed.

+---

+I have never had a good experience going to shady file type conversion websites.
+They are always slow, covered in ads, and usually don't work.

+For converting, cropping, editing, and re-encoding videos, use [**ffmpeg**](https://ffmpeg.org/).
+For images, use [**imagemagick**](https://imagemagick.org/).

+> This isn't a terminal tool, but for PDF arranging, try [**pdfarranger**](https://github.com/pdfarranger/pdfarranger).

+---

+If you are working with docker images, [**dive**](https://github.com/wagoodman/dive) is a great tool for inspecting and analyzing docker images.
+It has often highlighted issues I could not find with any other image analysis tool.

+---

+`bat` is just `cat` with syntax highlighting.
+I use it all the time, especially because it behaves exactly like `cat` if it detects it is being piped into another command.

 [^warp]: Warp Terminal is pretty cool, but it lacks a lot of the rendering features I have come to expect from my TTY and can have some compatibility issues with some TUI applications.

 [^multithread]: A capable user of [GNU Parallel](https://www.gnu.org/software/parallel/) can make `grep` and `find` operations parallelized, which is useful in scripting.
 However, for most use cases, having these optimizations compiled in is very beneficial.